-- Directly attach the FC cables between one or two ftServer systems and the RAID controller trays of an ftScalable Storage G3 system. - Connect the FC cables from one or two ftServer systems directly to an EMC storage system (for Windows-based systems only). - Connect multiple ftServer systems to ftScalable Storage G3 or ftScalable Storage G2 systems through a storage area network (SAN). - Connect up to six ftServer systems to EMC storage systems through a SAN.
+- Directly attach the FC cables between one or two ftServer systems and the RAID controller trays of an ftScalable Storage G3 system. - Connect multiple ftServer systems to ftScalable Storage G3 or ftScalable Storage G2 systems through a storage area network (SAN).